06th February 2017.

 Sirumugai to the newly built Bungalow at Dimhatti, which was later

-Ooty served as a Summer Capital for the Britishers
+Ooty served as the Summer Capital for the Britishers'

 Madras Presidency.
 Wellington has become the home for the Madras Regiment of

-called Queen of Hills.
+called the Queen of the Hills.
 The names of the Places and streets remind the British

 rule.
 This post does not cover all the heritage buildings and structures,